Contributed By Arnold & Porter

 Digital promotional materials relating to OTC medicines, over which companies have full editorial control, must comply with the PAGB Consumer Code and, like other forms of advertising of OTC medicines to members of the public, must be submitted to the PAGB for approval (in an offline format).

 The Association of British Healthcare Industries (ABHI) provides a self-regulatory regime for the medical technology or devices sector, as set out in its Code of Business Practice.
-The ABHI Code confirms that online advertising of medical devices is subject to the same requirements as other forms of advertising.
+Online advertising of medical devices is subject to the same requirements as other forms of advertising.
 The web-based promotion of self-care medical devices is subject to the PAGB Medical Devices Consumer Code.

-Electronic prescriptions are used commonly within the NHS in the UK, and may also be used for private prescriptions.
+Electronic prescriptions are used commonly within the NHS and private practice in the UK.
 They must comply with data protection laws and confidentiality requirements.

 Online sales are regulated in the same way as traditional sales channels.
 Therefore, POMs may only be supplied online after being dispensed from a registered pharmacy by a pharmacist in accordance with a prescription from an appropriately qualified HCP.